Dr. M. Lisa Zweben | violin/viola | President firstname.lastname@example.org

 Paloma Griffin Hébert | violin

-We are proud to announce that our ORASTA president, Dr. Dijana Ihas, has been elected Member-at-Large to the national ASTA board.
+We are proud to announce that our ORASTA past-president, Dr. Dijana Ihas, has been elected Member-at-Large to the national ASTA board.
 Congratulations, Dijana!

 Oregon ASTA 2020-2021 Board